stubailo/meteor-highlight.js/README.md

 Call the methods as described in the Highlight.js docs: <http://highlightjs.readthedocs.org/en/latest/api.html>.

-### Using with the Meteor markdown package or changbo:marked
+### Using with the Meteor markdown package or chuangbo:marked

 This package is completely integrated with two markdown packages on the client and the server.
 Just put a code block in your markdown code: